rightjs/rightjs-docs/docs/en/docs/dom/element.md

     radio([String effect[, Object options]]) -> Element self

 Hides all the sibling elements and shows itself.
-If a valid effect name was specified, the effect will be used to process the show
+If a valid effect name was specified, the effect will be used to perform the showing.

     $('some-element').radio();